mrvn/RaspberryPi-baremetal/README.md

 =======================================

-This repository contains a series of baremetal examples for the [http://raspberrypi.org/|Raspberry PI].
+This repository contains a series of baremetal examples for the Raspberry Pi (http://raspberrypi.org/).
 The examples are numbered from simple to complex and many of the later examples reuse the earlier ones, especially the UART.